nickspaargaren/no-google/README.md

 ```

 (Combining those with the main whole filter is useless and not recommended, however, feel free to combine the different smaller filters)

+## Can i use it with my other ads/domains blocker program ?
+Surely ! if it does indeed support the host or domains type of filters.
+Import it manually, or [click on this link](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/nickspaargaren/pihole-google/master/google-domains&title=pihole-google) if you are using a web browser extension.

 ## Can i block the other letters of GAFAM ?
 Of course, Here´s some filterlist link that have been made by other people.